Meet Our Herd!

 Jubilee & Liberty

 Meet Jubilee and Liberty!
-These two sweet girls were rescued by Haven Acres this January.
-Both of them are little chestnut Quarter Horse/Arabian crosses.
-They are three years old and were never handled before we got them.
+These two sweet girls were rescued by Haven Acres January of 2018.
+Both of them are probably little chestnut Quarter Horse/Arabian crosses.
+They were three years old and never handled before we got them.
 They both had lice and worms and had never had any foot or vet care.
 Jubilee has a teeny white star on her forehead and Liberty has a white stripe down her face.
 They both have their strengths and weaknesses, neither of them being at exactly the same level in any of the activities we do for training.
-But they’re sure making strides!
-They have gone from being terrified of even being touched to trusting us with picking their hooves and even putting a saddle and bridle on!
-It is such an amazing thing for us to get to experience with them.
+But they’re sure making big strides!
+They have gone from being terrified of even being touched to trusting us enough that they are now being ridden and trained in the saddle!
 Even a couple of our more advanced participants are carefully working with these girls.
 We’re so excited to keep seeing them grow!

 Jetta has the honor of being the first horse at Haven Acres.
 She has seen other horses come and go while continuing to be a steady presence in the herd.
-Jetta is a 12-year-old Quarter Horse mare with a rich brown coloring.
+Jetta is a tall Quarter Horse mare in her mid-teens with a rich dark brown coloring.
 Because she is so quiet and respectful, Jetta is a great horse for participants who have a hard time riding independently due to their physical limitations.
 Through a relationship with this gentle girl, these kids have been able to gain confidence and a feeling of satisfaction that they cannot find anywhere else.

 Ruby was the first horse donated to Haven Acres in April 2013.
 She is a beautiful bay Quarter Horse mare in her mid-teens.
-Ruby was trained to be a barrel racing horse.
-However, she has a hoof problem, and running caused Ruby too much pain to be able to compete.
-She has found a loving home at Haven Acres and has even healed enough to run again!
+Ruby was trained to be a barrel racing horse, however, she has a hoof problem and running caused Ruby too much pain to be able to compete.
+She has found a loving home at Haven Acres and with the help of an amazing farrier she has even healed enough to run again!
 Ruby is a very gentle horse, and she can build the confidence of even the most nervous rider.
 One boy in particular has grown very attached to her, and even though he is in a volatile season of his life, he finds comfort in the fact that he always has a friend in Ruby.

 Savannah has been an important part of Haven Acres since the fall of 2013.
-She is a 20 year old chestnut pony with some arthritis and Cushing’s Disease.
-Savannah experienced the loss of her closest friend before coming to Haven Acres, and it caused intense fear of leaving other horses.
+She is an old chestnut pony in her twenties with some arthritis, Cushing’s Disease, and a big sway back.
+Savannah experienced the loss of her closest friend before coming to Haven Acres and it caused intense anxiety about leaving other horses.
 Since coming to Haven Acres, she has grown more trusting that she won’t ever be left alone again.
 She has also become a really sweet horse for the kids to ride and love on.
 Even though she might not be the prettiest horse, God has amazing things to do for and through her!

 Jedediah (Jed) was rescued in the fall of 2016 from an auction, slaughter bound because he was too old to work the long days of a ranch horse anymore.
 Since coming to Haven Acres, he has gained back about 200 pounds and loves having a job!
-He is a tall chestnut gelding in his twenties, but you would never guess it based on his personality.
-He is one of the happiest horses we have and has a special talent of “mirroring” the people who are around him.
-Since Jed “mirrors” people’s emotions, they must learn the imperative skill of self-regulating their emotions in order to safely work with him.
+He is a tall chestnut gelding in his twenties, but you would never guess it based on his personality and energy.
+He is one of the happiest horses we have, he loves to work, and has a special talent of “mirroring” the people who are around him.
+Since Jed “mirrors” people’s emotions, they must learn the imperative skill of self-regulating their emotions in order to work with him.
 We’re so thankful to have this guy in our herd!

 Opie was bred and trained to race.
 However, with his laid-back personality and a coffin bone injury, he was retired before he could run even one race.
 After passing through a few different hands, he came to us in the summer of 2017.
-Opie is one of our tallest horses at the young age of 5 and is donned with a unique brown coat.
+Opie is one of our tallest horses at the young age of 7 and is donned with a unique brown coat that changes colors throughout the seasons.
 He is nicknamed “Opie Dopie” because of his relaxed attitude, fitting right in at the ranch.
 Opie has also turned out to be the “little brother” of the herd.
 He is constantly pushing the other horses’ buttons and getting in their space like a good little brother would do!

 Cassia was purchased in the summer of 2017 and added to our horse family.
-She was referred to us by our farrier because she had problems with her feet and could only walk with pain.
+She was referred to us by our farrier because she had problems with her feet and was walking around in great pain.
 Six different farriers had tried to fix the problem in her hooves but were unable to.
 However, our farrier believed he could help her.
 After treating her for hoof abscesses (infections), she has been completely healthy.
 She is a lovely bay Quarter Horse mare with a big blaze who loves kids and attention.
-She gives hugs which the kids think is really special!
+She even gives hugs!